ryderling/ryderling.github.io/_pages/others.md

 ##### `Journal Reviewer`
+- IEEE Transactions on Information Forensics and Security (TIFS)
 - IEEE Transactions on Knowledge and Data Engineering (TKDE)
-- IEEE Transactions on Information Forensics and Security (TIFS)
-- ACM Transactions on Privacy and Security (TOPS)
 - IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 - ACM Transactions on Knowledge Discovery from Data (TKDD)
+- ACM Transactions on Privacy and Security (TOPS)
+- IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)
 - IEEE Transactions on Network Science and Engineering (TNSE)
 - International Journal of Intelligent Systems (IJIS)
 - KSII Transactions on Internet and Information Systems (TIIS)
-- IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)
 - Neurocomputing
-- Springer Cybersecurity
+- Cybersecurity
-- Computers in Biology and Medicine
 - Information Fusion
 - Soft Computing
 - IEEE ACCESS
+- Computers in Biology and Medicine
 - Journal of Computer Virology and Hacking Techniques